Horsley, Northumberland

 Horsley is a small village and civil parish in Northumberland, England.
-The village lies around 11 mi from Newcastle upon Tyne and 12 mi from Hexham.
+The village lies on the top of a south-facing hill above the River Tyne, around 11 mi from Newcastle upon Tyne and 12 mi from Hexham.

 Nearby villages include Heddon-on-the-Wall, Ovingham, Ovington and Wylam.

 Demography

 The data below show that 49.4% of the population in Horsley (Parish) are male and 50.6% are female, which is in line with that of the national average, as well as that of the county of Northumberland.

 A total of 1.5% of the population were from a black, Asian and minority ethnic (BAME) group in Horsley (Parish).
 This figure is somewhat lower than that of the average in Northumberland (2.6%), as well as being significantly lower than the national average (14.6%).

 Data from the Office for National Statistics found that the average life expectancy in the Bywell electoral ward is 81.4 years for men, and 83.0 years for women.
 These statistics compare very favourably, when compared to the average life expectancy in the North East of England, of 77.4 and 81.4 years, for men and women respectively.

 Car ownership is very high in Horsley (Parish), with a total of 92.9% households having access to at least one car.
 This is significantly higher than the average within Northumberland (78.0%), as well as the national average (74.2%).